busranlu/ECG-Arrhythmia-Detection-with-Machine-Learning/README.md

-In 'Feature_matris2.xlsx', there are 3 data file ("all datas(includes training and test data), traning data and test data") In Feature matris, there are 6 columns(5 dimention-features and 1 label) (R amplitude,QRS width,RR interval,gender,age and arrhytmia type).
+In 'Feature_matris2.xlsx', there are 3 data file ("all datas(includes training and test data), traning data and test data") In Feature matrix, there are 6 columns(5 dimention-features and 1 label) (R amplitude,QRS width,RR interval,gender,age and arrhytmia type).
 Age and gender are not used as a feature.

 Model Training outputs from MATLAB Classification Learner Outputs are given below: